itsAiham/dice_game/README.md

 To be able to try all feature, it is preferred to create Virtual Environment.

-In Repo directory, enter the equivalent command line according to your operating system:
+On Repo directory, enter the equivalent command line according to your operating system:

 If you are using Mac or Linux, python3 is used to approach python operation.
 Meanwhile,  python on windows.

 To create venv
 --------------

-'python3 -m venv env'   Which is env the name of it and you may change it.
+**python3 -m venv env**   Which is _env_ the name of it and you may change it.

-	To activate it write:	‘. .venv(bin/activate’
+	To activate it write:	**. env/bin/activate**

-        To deactivate it:	        ‘deactivate
+        To deactivate it:	        **deactivate**

-'Python -m venv env'     If you are on windows
+**Python -m venv env**     If you are on windows

-       To activate it write:	‘. .venv(bin/activate’
+       To activate it write:	**. env/bin/activate**

-       To deactivate it:	        ‘deactivate
+       To deactivate it:	        **deactivate**

-Notice that if you are a windows user, I am expecting you to use GIT-bash.
+Notice that if you are a windows user, I am expecting you to use _GIT-bash_.

+If you want to avoid creating VE.
+You may use comman line mentioned in section bellow.